russcraftscode/cert-household-tracker/README.md

 ## Features

-- Interactive, terminal‑based menu driven UI.
+- A reusalbe, modular CLI interface library writen by me for this project, but is generic enough to be used in any CLI project.
 - Validation of required and optional fields with clear error messages.
 - Automatic generation of a formatted address string.
 - Storage of all records in a SQLite database (`cert.db`).
 - CSV import with header validation and optional merge/overwrite handling.
 - CSV export with sanitised file names.
 - Ability to edit or delete existing household entries.
-- A reusalbe, modular CLI interface library writen by me for this project, but is generic enough to be used in any CLI project.

 ---